Foothill Transit: Environmental initiatives

 Foothill Transit's main goal is to be fully electric by 2030.
 On January 25, 2021, Foothill Transit received its first two all-electric double-decker buses, which were made by Alexander Dennis in the United Kingdom.

-Fleet Reliability Problems

-During its transition to an all Electric Fleet, Foothill Transit suffered a thirty-four percent electric fleet failure rate.
+During its transition to an all-electric fleet, Foothill Transit suffered a thirty-four percent electric fleet failure rate.
 The transit system blamed its fleet vendor for the lack of spare parts.
 Other units stalled while in revenue service.

-In the Fiscal year 2020, sixty-seven percent of its electric fleet failed to properly operate.
+In the fiscal year 2020, sixty-seven percent of its electric fleet failed to properly operate.
 Most of the buses had to wait three hundred days for replacement parts.

-In 2021, Foothill transit voted in returning its fleet of Electric Buses to the FTA.
-Foothill Transit took a 5 million dollar charge, due to its reduced life cycle.